Generic selectors

 Overview

-The policy manager is used to build requirements that trigger messages or formatting in a designated table, based on logic.
-All users have access to Default Policies and Requirements.
-Default policies and requirements cannot be edited or deleted.
-Default Policies and Requirements can be “Enabled or Disabled” by clicking the toggle button and “Run” by clicking the “Run” button.
+The policy manager is used to execute predefined policies and requirements that trigger risk messages or format designated table reports, based on string matching logic.
+Default Policies and individual Requirements can be “Enabled or Disabled” by clicking the toggle button.
 Policies and Requirements are global in nature and changes made when in one workspace will apply to all workspaces.
-For example, if a Policy, Requirement, or Device is deactivated in one workspace, that update will apply to all workspaces
+For example, if a Policy, Requirement, or Device is deactivated in one workspace, that update will apply to all workspaces.
+Risk Policies are run when new data is imported into NP-View.
+Table Highlight Policies are run when a modal report is opened.

 Key Concepts